Causes of the First Intifada: Shift in nationalist tactics towards mass civilian organising

 This shift towards mass organising was influenced by the Israeli government's move to ban the Palestinian National Guidance Committee and disband Palestinian city councils that had been elected in 1976.
-Michael S. Serrill of Time Magazine noted in 1988 that "Palestinians in the occupied territories are almost completely disenfranchised.
+Serrill noted that "Palestinians in the occupied territories are almost completely disenfranchised.
 All mayors are now Israeli appointed.
 Israel tried twice, in 1972 and 1976, to sponsor municipal elections in the West Bank and establish a measure of self-rule.
 But the Palestinians undermined the process by electing candidates who openly declared their allegiance to the banned P.L.O..
 In 1976 the P.L.O. won a smashing victory, electing its representatives as mayors of all the major towns and villages.
 The Israeli response was to declare some of the contests invalid and to deport some of the winners.
 There has been no balloting since then.
 Today most political activity in the territories is banned, and membership in political organizations is severely restricted.
 This has helped spawn underground nationalist and religious movements that favor radical solutions."
 According to Rex Brynen of McGill University, following the decline of the nationalist municipal leadership, "the level of popular organization grew dramatically in the form of student, trade union, and women's organizations.
 Such organization (and the diffuse local leaderships they spawned) proved far more resistant to Israeli countermeasures than the earlier reliance on a relatively small number of public nationalist figures.
 In terms of elite types, this form of organization also provided new mechanisms for participation and upward political mobility, both in urban centers and in rural areas and the camps, and would provide much of the organizational underpinning for the intifada."
-According to Ian Lustick, "by proliferating at the grassroots level, these organizations produced enough capable leaders in enough different localities to frustrate the Israeli policy of decapitating Palestinian organizations by regularly imprisoning or deporting leaders who emerged at the national or regional level."
+According to Lustick, "by proliferating at the grassroots level, these organizations produced enough capable leaders in enough different localities to frustrate the Israeli policy of decapitating Palestinian organizations by regularly imprisoning or deporting leaders who emerged at the national or regional level."